SenecaCountyOhio/SenCO-GIS-Guide/Guides/04_EMA_WebGIS.md

-# Seneca County EMA's WebGIS
+# Seneca County EMA WebGIS
-#### Author:
-Brendan Cullen
-GIS Programmer/Analyst
-Seneca County Auditor’s Office
-October 2019

 The Seneca County [Emergency Management Association](https://senecacountyohio.gov/seneca-county-emergency-services/) partnered with Motorola to manage 9-1-1 calls.
 Motorola has a WebGIS product